 The Control Plane

 Because we manage multiple use cases — and new data coming in typically correlates with one or more of those use cases — training multiple models concurrently is inevitable.
 Doing so with separate models, however, also incurs high operational costs driven by extensive cycles and reduced researcher focus.
 Our researchers and engineers knew that they needed a single control plane to manage these multiple concurrent processes.
-To accomplish this effectively, we began using an advanced feature of Allegro Trains that enables us to set up master controller apps which — among other things — manipulate multiple, complex pipelines concurrently.
+To accomplish this effectively, we began using an advanced feature of ClearML that enables us to set up master controller apps which — among other things — manipulate multiple, complex pipelines concurrently.
 The feature can orchestrate an unlimited number of concurrent pipelines, spread across various datasets and machines, on-prem or in the cloud.

 We set up our master controller to automatically run experiments, change configuration files with the correct data and model configuration, and then launch the experiment on remote machines.
 Our researchers complete a “recipe file” and the pipeline controller takes it from there.